Updated 13 July 2017

 You could just get one or two zooms, or some prime lenses (lenses that don’t zoom).
 These usually have wider apertures so they’re good for shallow focus and low light.
 Guide to different kinds of lenses.

-If you’re using a Panasonic mirrorless camera, you can get the much more expensive Metabones Speed Booster adaptors, to use lenses designed for full-frame cameras.
-They reduces the focal length and effectively increase the aperture, making the lens better in low light and providing shallower depth of field.
+If you’re using a Panasonic mirrorless camera, you can get the much more expensive Metabones Speed Booster adaptors, to use lenses designed for APS-C or full-frame cameras.
+They reduce the focal length and effectively increase the aperture, making the lens better in low light and providing shallower depth of field.

 A follow focus lets you change focus smoothly and keep things in focus when they move.
 Most of them are designed to be mounted on 15mm rods (see below).